soberman/ARSLineProgress/README.md

     pod 'ARSLineProgress', '~> 1.0'

 ### Rookie way
-You can always to do the old way - just drag the source file into your projects and you are good to go.
+You can always do it the old-fashioned way - just drag the source file into your projects and you are good to go.

 ## Usage
-ARSLineProgress makes it easy to use it - you have `ARSLineProgress` class, that offer you a wide range of class methods to show progress loader.
+ARSLineProgress makes it easy to use it - you have `ARSLineProgress` class, that offers you a wide range of class methods to show progress loader.

 ###### Showing
 You can show progress indicator in two modes: infinite and progress.
-Infinite progress will be shown until you hide it.
+Infinite one will be shown until you hide it.
 ``` Swift
 class func show()
 class func showWithPresentCompetionBlock(block: () -> Void)